mmrmmlrr/YALConsole/README.md

 YALog(@"Hello, console!");
 ```

-Unlike NSLog, output contains information about thread, class, method an line of code where call happens.
+Unlike NSLog, output contains information about thread, class, method and line of code where call happens.
 Tap output cell on ‘Console’ tab to see additional info.

 ### Dashboard